wallarm/product-documentation/docs/2.18/admin-en/configuration-guides/configure-block-page-and-code.md

 ### Variable and error code

-This example shows settings to return to the client different blocking pages depending on the `User-Agent` header value:
+This example shows settings to return to the client code 445 and different blocking pages depending on the `User-Agent` header value:

 * By default, the default Wallarm blocking page `/usr/share/nginx/html/wallarm_blocked.html` is returned.
 Since NGINX variables are used in the blocking page code, this page should be initialized via the directive `wallarm_block_page_add_dynamic_path`.
 * For users of Firefox — `/usr/share/nginx/html/block_page_firefox.html`: